 - Be mindful of measurements: Sure, we can all eyeball.
 Sometimes better, sometimes worse (looking at you, peanut butter!).
-But for expensive ingredients like stevia blends, extracts and spices, be sure to use the exact measurements given in the recipe.
+But for expensive ingredients (uhm, maple syrup? you mean the bottle my toddler just emptied over her pancakes this morning as I was still flipping mine? yep), be sure to use the exact measurements given in the recipe.
 Otherwise you’ll be wasting money!

 It’s as easy as:

 - layer in a baking dish with the berries

 And what… If you didn’t remember to assemble it the night before??

 Easy: Make sure to use quick-cooking oats, let the assembled oats sit on the counter for 10 minutes while you preheat the oven, and live with the fact that it’s a little less cake-like 😉